 Let all the people you use as a reference know that you’re using their name.
 Just in case they get called from your new landlord.

-Verifying Employment and Income
+Step 5: Verifying Employment and Income

 Landlords will ask for proof of income or employment from you and your other co-tenants.

-Sometimes landlords will even call your place of work to verify employment.
+Landlords may even call your place of work to verify employment.

 It’s most likely that any calls that are made to your company will be directed to the Human Resources Dept. for verification.
 That department is trained to provide all the right legal answers on behalf of you and the firm.